By Mitchel Chang

 - If you are not technically savvy, always leverage your IT person to check email headers if in doubt.

 - Have a strong company policy and process.
 For example, companies may insert certain processes to avoid making payment to a non-authorized third party.
 Please remember, the attackers will always leverage your weakest link.
 If they can hack into your network by stealing an email account password, they won’t need to run a phishing launch.
 Instead, they will send out an email from the employee’s original email address.

 - Use cybersecurity tools.
 It is very important that your organization install good, reputable cybersecurity protection at all levels.
 For example, at end-point, email, cloud, and at the network.
 Your potential exposure and liability will far exceed the investment of the tools which your IT staff setup to prevent BEC and other compromises.

-For more free cybersecurity tips for start ups and small businesses, visit our Internet Safety for Small Businesses page.
+For more free cybersecurity tips for home, start ups, and small businesses, visit our Internet Safety for Home & Small Businesses page.